E-xyza/Exonerate/bench/reports/gpt-bench.md

 more comprehensive understanding of GPT code generation

-Note that the source data for GPT is more heavily biased towards imperative programming languages, so despite the claim that AI-assisted code-generation is likely to be more fruitful for languages (like Elixir) with term-immutability, any deficiencies in the code may also be a result of a deficiency in the LLM's understanding of Elixir.
+Note that the source data for GPT is more heavily biased towards imperative programming languages, so deficiencies in the code may also be a result of a deficiency in the LLM's understanding of Elixir.

 ## Benchmarking Accuracy